 - The earned income requirement for one spouse is waived if s/he was a full-time student or disabled (if they lived with your spouse for more than 6 months in 2019).

 - The work/look for work requirement for one spouse is waived if s/he was a full-time student or disabled (if they lived with the other spouse for more than 6 months in 2019).

 - You paid a caregiver to care for a Qualifying Person.
-The caregiver cannot be:
+The caregiver can't be:

 - Your spouse